← All varieties

 Tree

-Twigs long or very long, straight or slightly curved, moderately stout; internodes long.
-Bark bright, rather dark brownish-red, continuously mottled with fine, thin scarf-skin, pubescent.
-Downing describes the young wood as very dark reddish brown, slightly grayish.
-Warder describes the shoots as long, reddish brown, and smooth.
-Lenticels scattering, round, sometimes oblong, raised, of a clear straw color, moderately conspicuous.
-Buds medium to large or broad, obtuse, appressed, sunken in the bark, very sparingly pubescent.
-Leaves large, long, rather broad.
-Warder describes the foliage as large and dark green.
+Twigs are long or very long, straight or slightly curved, moderately stout; internodes long.
+Bark is bright, rather dark brownish-red, continuously mottled with fine, thin scarf-skin, pubescent.
+Lenticels are scattering, round, sometimes oblong, raised, of a clear straw color, moderately conspicuous.
+Buds are medium to large or broad, obtuse, appressed, sunken in the bark, very sparingly pubescent.
+Leaves are large, long, rather broad.

-The top is rather dense, and in pruning, particularly in the case of young trees, especial care should be taken to keep it open and spreading so as to give the best possible opportunity for the fruit to color well.
-The tree comes into bearing at an early age and usually bears annually and abundantly.
+It bears early, annually, and abundantly.
 Often it makes a good growth even while bearing good crops.
-Elliott (1865) calls it a "constant and abundant bearer."
-Beach notes it does not appear to be as long-lived as Baldwin.
-Its habit of blossoming late in the spring is an advantage in some regions because the weather is then more apt to be favorable during the pollinating period, and the result is that Ben Davis in such cases often bears good crops when with other varieties there is more or less of a crop failure.
-Downing likewise notes this habit of blooming late in spring after late frosts.
+The top is rather dense, and in pruning — particularly in the case of young trees — especial care should be taken to keep it open and spreading so as to give the best possible opportunity for the fruit to color well.
+Hedrick notes the trees are "short-lived and produce small apples as they grow old"; Beach likewise observes Ben Davis "does not appear to be as long-lived as Baldwin."
+Its habit of blossoming late in the spring is an advantage in some regions because the weather is then more apt to be favorable during the pollinating period, and Ben Davis in such cases often bears good crops when other varieties suffer crop failure.

 Fruit

 Size.
-Usually above medium to large.
+Usually above medium to large; Elliott, Warder, Thomas, Hansen, Budd-Hansen call it large.
+Downing calls it medium to large.
 In the Ben Davis belt the fruit becomes large and handsomely colored, but in many portions of New York state it does not range much above medium in size and color.
+Pretty uniform in shape and in size; Hedrick: "uniform in size and shape."
+Older trees produce smaller apples (Hedrick).

 Form.
-Roundish, varying from somewhat conic to somewhat oblong, broad, rounded at the base, often somewhat elliptical or slightly irregular, sides sometimes unequal; pretty uniform in shape and size.
-Warder describes it as variable in form, round, often apparently oblong, tapering to the eye, truncated, regular, sometimes inclined, "generally very true, as though turned in a lathe."
-Downing calls it roundish, truncated conical, often with sides unequal.
-Thomas describes it as roundish-ovate, slightly oblique, regular, smooth.
+Roundish, varying from somewhat conic to somewhat oblong, broad, rounded at the base, often somewhat elliptical or slightly irregular, sides sometimes unequal.
+Warder: variable in form, round, often apparently oblong, tapering to the eye, truncated, regular, sometimes inclined, generally very true, "as though turned in a lathe."
+Downing: roundish, truncated conical, often sides unequal.
+Hansen: roundish conical.
+Thomas: roundish-ovate, slightly oblique, regular.
+Budd-Hansen: regular, roundish conical, truncated, often unequal.
+Central Experimental Farm: roundish, conical.

 Season